My Linux preferences

 For the distro, Artix is the only distro I can say I would use, even though most of the time Linux distros don't matter that much to me.
 That said, aside from the ones I've already written below, there are those that caught my attention the wrong way, which I listed directly below.

-- Nyarch Linux : Arch Linux (and the full GTK4 suite, including GNOME) with prebuilts for weebs (including an AI assistant that runs computer commands).
-Not sure on how I would (let alone could, considering GTK4) get the AI stuff (not that I wanted it), but I can just STFW for waifu wallpapers (and Nyarch's catgirl downloader listed its sources to save some of your time) and stick it to the background (or even stick it to /usr/share/backgrounds and make it the lockscreen background); all while skipping the issues Nyarch brought (in combination with the inherent issues of Arch Linux).
+- Nyarch Linux : Arch Linux (with either GTK4 (GNOME) and/or KDE Plasma, as of 6/5/2026) with prebuilts for weebs (including an AI assistant that runs computer commands).
+Not sure on how I would (let alone could, considering GTK4 and/or Flatpak) get the AI stuff (not that I wanted it, let alone need), but I can just STFW for waifu wallpapers (and Nyarch's catgirl downloader (archive.org) listed its sources) and stick it to the background (or even stick it to /usr/share/backgrounds and make it the lockscreen background); all while skipping the issues Nyarch brought in addition to Arch Linux's inherent issues.

-- CachyOS : Arch Linux (again) but with performance optimizations (and forced desktop installation).
+- CachyOS : Arch Linux (again) but with added optimizations.
+Or Manjaro with a more justifiable excuse for holding back packages (as they compile their packages with optimizations).
 You could get some of their special sauce by getting their kernel from the AUR, but then you should ask yourself whether the AUR is a reliable source for your kernel updates.
+6/5/2026 Update : The higher‐ups of CachyOS supports age verification (substack mirror) and attacks those questioning it (substack mirror).

 At first (with the Dell 5485 still in my hold), I went for Linux Mint (with Cinnamon DE), as my first dive to Linux.
 And stuff mostly worked there... except for the touchscreen.
 Sure, touch input is recognized, but at that time, the cursor didn't disappear (I dunno, Cinnamon issues at that time?).
 And so begins my misguided distrohopping into various other distros until I crashed into Manjaro.